Subiaco Football Club: League

+Women's

+This table includes seasons during the WAFLW competition and not the WAWFL competition.

 AFL/VFL players (including rookies)

 Subiaco has a relationship with the VFL/AFL dating back to the start of the 20th century, with numerous players moving in both directions to and from Victoria and Western Australia.
 The list below is a summary of Subiaco footballers who have achieved the highest individual honours while playing for a VFL/AFL club.